Unit 4.2

 An auxiliary verb is a helping verb that has no meaning on its own but it gives functional and grammatical meaning to the main verb.

-Do as a main verb means to perform or to complete an action.
+Do can be both a main verb and an auxiliary verb.
+Do as a main verb is used to perform or to complete an action.

 Form